Reasoning: Propaganda, Conspiracy, Nationalism, Censorship

-Launched in 1945, Rodong Sinmun, formerly known as Chǒngro is the newspaper of the Central Committee of the Workers’ Party of Korea’s.
-It is the main national daily and acts as the official mouthpiece of the party.
-Kim Jong-un is the Chairman of the Workers’ Party of Korea since 2012 and the grandson of Kim Il Sung the first leader of North Korea from 1948 to 1994.
-Kim Jong-un is serving as the third and current Supreme Leader of North Korea and he is the second child of Kim Jong-il (1941–2011).
+Launched in 1945, Rodong Sinmun, formerly known as Chǒngro, is the newspaper of the Central Committee of the Workers’ Party of Korea.
+It is the main national daily and acts as the party’s official mouthpiece.
+Kim Jong-un has been the Chairman of the Workers’ Party of Korea since 2012 and the grandson of Kim Il Sung, the first leader of North Korea from 1948 to 1994.
+Kim Jong-un is serving as the third and current Supreme Leader of North Korea, and he is the second child of Kim Jong-il (1941–2011).
 Rodong Sinmun is headquartered in Pyongyang, North Korea.

 Funded by / Ownership

 The Editor-in-chief of Rodong Sinmun, the organ of the Party Central Committee, is Ri Yong Sik.
-The editor-in-chief of the newspaper is appointed by the central committee in a plenary session.
+The central committee appoints the newspaper’s editor-in-chief in a plenary session.